Cancers and Tumors

 - That area or node is not in the abdomen or chest

 Stage 2 non-Hodgkin lymphoma

-- Disease that started in the stomach or intestines and that was completely removed through surgery
+- Disease that started in the stomach or intestines and that was completely removed through surgery.

 Stage 3 non-Hodgkin lymphoma

-- Disease that started in the chest
+- The disease started in the chest.

-- Disease around the spine
+- The disease is around the spine.